Mergers of black hole-neutron star binaries and rates of associated electromagnetic counterparts: Optical afterglow emission detection rates

 \section{Optical afterglow emission detection rates}

 Here we estimate the optical afterglow emission follow-up rates for the \emph{ultra-relativistic} jet, the \emph{mildly relativistic} cocoon, the \emph{sub-relativistic} dynamical ejecta and the wind.
-As in Section \ref{EM_prompt_radio}, we assume $n=1\ {\rm cm^{-3}}$, $\epsilon_{e} = \epsilon_{B} = 0.1$ and $p=2.5$ for all ejecta components.
-We use $\nu_{obso} = 5\times10^{5}\ {\rm GHz}$ as the observing frequency in the optical band.
+As in Section \ref{EM_prompt_radio}, we assume $n=0.01\ {\rm cm^{-3}}$, $\epsilon_{e} = \epsilon_{B} = 0.1$ and $p=2.5$ for all ejecta components.
+We use $\nu_{obso} = \nu_{obso,GHz}\times{\rm 1\ GHz} = 5\times10^{5}\ {\rm GHz}$ as the observing frequency in the optical band.
+The optical afterglow peak luminosity for the anisotropic \emph{sub-relativistic} dynamical ejecta, isotropic \emph{sub-relativistic} wind, anisotropic \emph{ultra-relativistic} jet and anisotropic \emph{mildly-relativistic} cocoon are